Determinants of Delinquency in the Philippines

 Established in the 1970s, the Rural Bank of Mabitac is a regional bank with eight branches across the Luzon Island in the Philippines.
 At the time of the study, 71 percent of Rural Bank of Mabitac clients defaulted on their loans.

 This study focused on clients recently approved for new individual loans.
-Nearly 8 out of 10 clients in this evaluation were female, of which 82 percent were married and three-quarters had secondary or post-secondary education.
-Sample loan recipients were generally wealthy, but were not among the wealthiest by Filipino standards.
+Nearly eight out of ten clients in this evaluation were female, of which 82 percent were married and three-quarters had secondary or post-secondary education.
+Sample loan recipients were generally wealthy but were not among the wealthiest by Filipino standards.
 The majority of participants were entrepreneurs, and the most common business was "corner store."

 In partnership with the Rural Bank of Mabitac, researchers conducted an experiment and a predictive exercise with 725 Rural Bank of Mabitac clients to identify personality traits of borrowers and evaluate whether those traits accurately predicted the likelihood of loan default.